Amy Brand: Early life and education

-Amy Brand grew up on the Upper West Side of Manhattan, where she attended Barnard College.
+Amy Brand grew up in Manhattan, where she had attended Barnard College.
 She moved to Cambridge, Massachusetts in 1985 for graduate school and has lived mainly in the Boston area since.

 Brand received a Bachelor of Arts with a major in linguistics from Barnard College in 1985 and a Doctor of Philosophy in cognitive science from the Massachusetts Institute of Technology in 1989.

 Career

 Brand was a postdoctoral researcher at the Institute for Research in Cognitive Science at the University of Pennsylvania in Philadelphia from 1989 until 1992, conducting research in child language development, but ultimately decided to switch careers and move into academic publishing.
 Her first position was as an acquisitions editor at Lawrence Erlbaum Associates in 1992.

 In 1994, Brand joined the MIT Press as a cognitive science editor for Bradford Books, MIT Press' cognitive science imprint.
-She was instrumental in developing CogNet, MIT Press's digital cognitive science collection – one of the first online academic communities of its kind.
+She contributed to development of CogNet, MIT Press's digital cognitive science collection.

-From 2000 to 2008, Brand served as CrossRef's director of business and product development.
-In 2008, she joined Harvard University as the Office for Scholarly Communication project manager.
-She was later promoted to university-wide Assistant Provost for Faculty Appointments and Information.
-Beginning in early 2014, Brand served as vice president of academic and research relations and vice president of North America at Digital Science.
+From 2000 to 2008, Brand served as CrossRef's director of development.
+In 2008, she joined Harvard University as the Office for Scholarly Communication project manager and was later promoted to Assistant Provost for Faculty Appointments and Information.
+Beginning in 2014, Brand served as vice president of academic and research relations and vice president of North America at Digital Science.

 MIT Press directorship

-After an extensive search led by a committee of MIT affiliates and external academic publishing experts, Brand was named director of the MIT Press in July 2015.
+Brand was named director of the MIT Press in July 2015.
 Chris Bourg, director of the MIT Libraries, stated that Brand's “breadth of experience across many sectors of the scholarly communication system makes her the ideal leader of the MIT Press at this time of tremendous change and opportunity in scholarly publishing.”
-As director, Brand leads the Press through all areas of development, including trade acquisition and growing MIT Press’s books and journal digital offerings.
+As director, Brand manages the Press through trade acquisition and growing books and journal digital offerings.